-Represents beneficial ownership of less than 1% of the outstanding shares

-- Based on 9,542,889 shares of Class A Common Stock outstanding on June 21, 2001. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
+- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - (1) Based on 10,650,190 shares of Class A common stock outstanding on November 29, 2001. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
 The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
 The selling stockholders also may offer and sell less than the number of shares indicated.
-The selling stockholders are not making any representation that any shares covered by this prospectus will or will not be offered for sale.
+The selling stockholders are not making any representation that any shares covered by this prospectus will or will not be offered for sale. - (3) As investment manager under a management agreement, Castle Creek Partners, LLC may exercise dispositive and voting power with respect to the shares being offered by Castle Creek Technology Partners LLC in this prospectus.
+Accordingly, Castle Creek Partners, LLC may be considered to beneficially own such shares.
+Castle Creek Partners, LLC disclaims such beneficial ownership.
+Mr. Daniel Asher is the managing member of Castle Creek Partners, LLC.
+Mr. Asher also disclaims beneficial ownership of the shares being offered by Castle Creek Technology Partners LLC.